Edith Newman Devlin: Early life and education

 Edith Newman Devlin was born Edith Florence Gaw in Swords, County Dublin, on 21 September 1926.
 Her parents were Hugh and Eva Gaw (née Newman).
 Her father had been a chief petty officer in the Royal Navy who later became the gatekeeper in St Patrick's Hospital in Dublin, and her mother was a primary school teacher in a Church of Ireland school.
 She had three older brothers and one older sister.
-The family moved into the gatelodge at the hospital when Devlin was 2 months old.
-Her mother died of cancer when Devlin was almost 5 years old, which affected the family greatly.
-She recalled the difficulty of being a poor Protestant family and how she had few friends.
+The family moved into the gatelodge at the hospital when Devlin was two months old.
+Her mother died of cancer when Devlin was almost five years old, which affected the family greatly.
+Devlin recalled the difficulty of being a poor Protestant family and how she had few friends.
 This led to her embracing reading and literature, as she attended the local Church of Ireland national school and the Diocesan School for Girls, Adelaide Road.
 Having received a scholarship, she then attended Alexandra College in Milltown, going on to Trinity College Dublin to study modern languages and English.
-She graduated with a first class degree in French and English in 1948, and was awarded the vice-chancellor's prize for prose composition and the Leroy Stein exhibition.
-In 1947 she won the Littledale prize, which in 1948 was awarded to her future husband, David Douglas "Peter" Devlin.
-They married in 1951, and moved to England where her husband lectured in Oxford and Leeds.
+She graduated with a first-class degree in French and English in 1948, and was awarded the vice-chancellor's prize for prose composition and the Leroy Stein exhibition.
+In 1947, she won the Littledale prize, which in 1948 was awarded to her future husband, David Douglas "Peter" Devlin.
+They married in 1951, and moved to England, where her husband lectured in Oxford and Leeds.
 Devlin lived in Paris for a time, beginning a postgraduate degree at the University of the Sorbonne, but she did not complete it.
 The couple had two sons and a daughter.